Using Bitmovin Cloud Connect with AWS

 Prerequisites

-• A Bitmovin account, enabled for use of the Cloud Connect feature
+- A Bitmovin account enabled for usage of Cloud Connect

-• If the Bitmovin account has a sub organisation you want to use with Cloud Connect, this sub organisation must be enabled for use of the Cloud Connect feature.
+- If you want to use Cloud Connect with a sub organization, this sub organization must be enabled for usage of Cloud Connect

 This user is used by the Bitmovin platform to get access to your AWS account and create compute resources to run parts of the the encoding service within it, including starting and stopping EC2 instances.